ourarash/ohlc-aggregator/README.md

 4. `time: 9:02am`
 5. `time: 9:03am`

-However, this package creates two groups, based on predictable timing intervals, i.e., the start of each timing interval is divisible by 5m:
+However, this package creates two groups based on predictable timing intervals, i.e., the start of each timing interval is divisible by 5m:

 - Group 1: `8:55 to 8:59`
 - Group 2: `9:00 to 9:05`

 We still create two groups although some candles are missing from each group.

+## Example 2

-Another example: Consider these candles:
+Consider these candles:

 1. `time: 8:59am`
 2. `time: 9:00am`